AsharBurney/exchange_flask_app/README.md

 ## Technologies Used
 Python
-Flask: A micro web framework for Python.
+Flask: A micro web framework for Python./n
 boto3: The AWS SDK for Python, used to interact with AWS services.
 LocalStack: An open-source tool to emulate AWS services locally.
 DynamoDB Local: An emulated version of AWS DynamoDB provided by LocalStack.